WA LGBTQ+ community cheers bill protecting same-sex, interracial unions

 Seattle reported 147 incidents of bias or hate crimes based on sexual orientation in 2021, and 35 such cases based on gender identity.
 So far this year, 141 hate crimes and incidents of bias related to sexual orientation or gender identity have been reported citywide.

 Across the country, a majority of Americans say the legalization of same-sex marriage is good for society, according to an October survey by the Pew Research Center.
-That’s a dramatic increase from two decades ago, when about twice as many Americans opposed legalizing gay marriage compared to those in favor.
+That’s a dramatic increase from two decades ago, when about twice as many Americans opposed legalizing same-sex marriage compared to those in favor.

 Washington voters approved same-sex marriage in 2012, with the first marriage licenses to gay couples issued in King County on Dec.
 6, 2012.
 Over the next three days, more than 600 couples received licenses, according to county officials.
 The Seattle metro area has one of the highest percentages of same-sex couple households in the United States, according to 2019 U.S. Census Bureau data.

-About one in five newlyweds in the greater Seattle area have a spouse of a different race or ethnicity, according to Pew Research Center data from 2011 to 2015 published in 2017, the most recent years available.
+About one in five newlyweds in the Seattle area have a spouse of a different race or ethnicity, according to Pew Research Center data from 2011 to 2015 published in 2017, the most recent years available.
 Americans almost unanimously approve of marriages between Black people and white people.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.